lewism77/yaml-grapher/README.md

 # yaml-grapher README

 If you have several YAML or YML files linked together for the purpose of ADO pipelines or GH actions, it's easy to get lost in the myriad of template references.
-This extension produces a graph of references using MermaidJS to help come to terms with the mess.
+This extension produces a graph of references using __MermaidJS__ to help come to terms with the mess.

+To use, `Ctrl` `Shift` `P` (command palette) then call "Generate YAML Graph"

 ![A graph](images/screenshot.png)